cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Each signer then sends these shares back to the collector; see
 {{encode-sig-share}} for encoding recommendations.

-Upon reciept from each Signer, the Coordinator MUST validate the input signature and commitment shares using DeserializeElement for each.
+Upon receipt from each Signer, the Coordinator MUST validate the input signature and commitment shares using DeserializeElement for each.
 If validation fails, the Coordinator MUST abort the protocol.
 If validation succeeds, the Coordinator then verifies the set of signature shares using the following procedure.